-Senior undergraduate Mississippi Valley State University students who have completed all required courses and are within six hours of graduation may enroll for a minimum of six semester hours of graduate work.
+Undergraduate Mississippi Valley State University students who have completed all required courses and are within six hours of graduation may enroll in a maximum of six semester hours of graduate work.
 To be eligible to take graduate courses, undergraduate students must have a grade point average of at least 2.50 overall and in their major field.